ItsMadtoEvil/Web_Scraping_in_python/README.md

 # Web_Scraping_in_python
-Here's a formatted version of the README file for your GitHub repository:

 ---

-# Wikipedia Table Scraper

 This repository contains a Python script that scrapes tables from Wikipedia pages.
 The script uses the BeautifulSoup library for parsing HTML and the Requests library for making HTTP requests.